martikaine/lut-fullstack-course/learning-diary.md

 As a React user I have to admit Angular felt quite cumbersome to work with at first.
 The learning curve seems very steep - at the start, there are a lot of concepts thrown at you at once and many of them are very Angular-specific.
 (I still don't quite understand the point of the RxJs `.subscribe()` model when the language has `async`/`await` out of the box.)
 However, little by little I was able to get the application up and running, and challenging my usual habits of doing things was a positive thing overall.
 At first I tried to do data binding "the React way" out of habit, with data only flowing from top down, but I had to constantly `.bind()` event handler functions to fix scoping issues work which felt quite hacky.
 After changing to the two-way data binding model things became a lot clearer.

 Unfortunately, Heroku no longer offers a free tier for hosting applications.
-Adding an application required entering credit card information, which I didn't want to do, so I wasn't able to publish the application.
+Adding an application required entering credit card information, which I didn't want to do, so I wasn't able to publish it.
 Hopefully being able to run it in localhost is enough.
-The instructions are in README.md.
+The instructions for that are in `final_project/README.md`.